Aiden Marsh: Club career

 Marsh began playing football with the youth academy of Barnsley before moving to Sheffield United at the age of 8 where he played as a left-back.
 He returned to Barnsley's academy in 2014.
 He signed his first professional contract with the club on 11 September 2020.
 He made his professional debut with Barnsley coming on in the 78th minute for Matty Wolfe in a 0-1 EFL Championship loss to Bournemouth on 29 January 2022.
-On 12 September 2022, Marsh joined National League club Scunthorpe United on loan until January.